-The financial position of the Trust Fund at the Review Date of 31 March 2022 is that on the ongoing best estimate basis and allowing for future growth in plan values of 2.5%, the funding level is 108%.
-On a full cancellation basis the funding level is 113%.
+The financial position of the Trust Fund at the Review Date of 31 March 2023 is that on the ongoing best estimate basis and allowing for future growth in plan values of 2.5%, the funding levels for both Trusts are 110% or more.
+On a full cancellation basis, the funding level is 109%.